 Example: Under Tab Medium, the 7 GB Unlimited Canada Talk & Text plan is $75 – Under Tab Large and Tab Extra Large it’s $100 per month.

-So to make your dollar go further, pay for more of the phone upfront and take a smaller tab which also means your able to get a cheaper plan.
+So to make your dollar go further, pay for more of the phone upfront and take a smaller tab which also means you are able to get a cheaper plan.

 Make sure you’re comfortable with a self-serve carrier and making changes online yourself, otherwise the savings you get on plans are eaten back up through fees like this.